FreshAlacrity/macropad/README.md

               - [ ] have the first keypress back from sleep do nothing
           - [ ] roll back to previous layer when either elapses
     - [ ] hold actions: use auto-layers to implement Leader keys
-- [ ] work on incorporating a pomodoro timer using the time lib
-    - [ ] show timer progress on the OLED

 - [ ] count keypresses
 - [ ] add key action for changing the audio in/out
     with the FxSound key combinations
+- [ ] screen(s)
+    - [ ] work on incorporating a pomodoro timer using the time lib
+        - [ ] show timer progress on the OLED
+    - [ ] figure out if there's a way to have a log in the serial pane/second OLED without printing to the main screen
     - [ ] find the repo for the little ASCII python pet
         - [ ] see if we can render the cute faces to the OLED
     - [ ] attach second OLED (can those be chained with other STEMMA QT boards?)
-- [ ] split key functions and mapping from those to key names into a separate file
+- [x] split key functions and mapping from those to key names into a separate file
 - [ ] support for a plover mode?